softwareunderground/swung-org/proposals/02_birs-financial-support.md

 purchasing to _swag_ expenses, such as stickers, T-shirts and/or customized notebooks.
-These will include logos and content related to Software Underground, Fatiando a Terra, SimPEG, BIRS, the Workshop, and other related communities and projects within geosciences.
+These will include logos and content related to Software Underground, Fatiando a Terra, SimPEG, BIRS, the Workshop, and other geosciences-related communities and projects.
+Swag items will be purchased only after participant's travel and meal expenses have been covered, with any remaining funds.

-As organizers, we identify a few participants that qualify as _beneficiaries_ for receiving this financial support.
-This selection was based considering the following criteria:
+As organizers, we identified a few participants that qualify as _beneficiaries_ for receiving this financial support.
+This selection was carried out considering that these participants:

-1. they confirmed their **in-person** attendance to the workshop;
+1. have confirmed their **in-person** attendance to the workshop;
-2. they lack of third-party funding sources to **partially** or **totally** cover these expenses; and
+2. lack of third-party funding sources to **partially** or **totally** cover these expenses; and
-3. they **expressed the need** for financial support from event organizers.
+3. **expressed the need** for financial support from event organizers.

 The list of beneficiaries contains three participants that would require some level of financial support.
 Through this proposal we would like to ask Software